MSLNZ/msl-equipment/docs/getting-started/configuration-files.md

     This creates/overwrites the value of the D2XX_LIBRARY environment variable.
-    Specifying this element is only necessary if the D2XX library is not automatically found.
-You could also include the directory to the D2XX library file as a <path> element in the configuration file (see below).
+    Specifying this element is only necessary if the D2XX library is not automatically found or if you want to use a different D2XX library instead of the library available on the PATH environment variable.
   -->
   <d2xx_library>C:\Users\username\ftd2xx64.dll</d2xx_library>